AlexeyBuzdin/android-development-course/README.md

 2. Android as platform and its tools.
 3. Android project structure, resources, code organization.
 4. Graphical User Interface for mobile systems.
 Use of Android GUI components in application.
-5. Creating dynamic application lobic with Java lang.
+5. Creating dynamic application logic with Java lang.
 6. Android application lifecycle.
-Activities, Fragments
+Activities, Fragments.
 7. Storing and caching date on client with Android.
-8. Asyncronous processes, integration with web-service.
+8. Asynchronous processes, integration with web-service.

 ## Assesment structure
   - 60% - practical application development